-Ranked in the Top 10 Best Places to Work in Federal Government, according to the annual survey of government employees conducted by Partnership for Public Service, the Federal Highway Administration (FHWA) strives to serve the public by attracting and retaining the finest employees.
+Ranked in the Top 5% of the Best Places to Work in Federal Government, according to the annual survey of government employees conducted by Partnership for Public Service, the Federal Highway Administration (FHWA) strives to serve the public by attracting and retaining the finest employees.

 Western Federal Lands Highway Division staff pose with the Best Places to Work plaque at Mt.
 Rainier National Park, Washington.